-EECT-2380 Cooperative Education 10 (1-19-3) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+EECT-2377 Automatic Metering Infrastructure/Automatic Meter Reading II (2-4-3) Analysis, installation, maintenance, verification, and troubleshooting for the smart grid automatic metering systems/automatic meter reading systems portion of the smart grid communications infrastructure.
+Prerequisite: EECT-2373 employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.